- 01. Exercise Drawing – What Does Charcoal Drawing Entail?

 Start off your drawing by sketching in rough lines to create initial shapes and forms with your sticks.
 It doesn't matter how the picture looks at this stage, it will help you to get a feel for the size and shape of your subject.
 Then, continue to build up the dark tones.

 Using a chamois to smudge and blend areas gives you some nice mid-grey tones, which you can then build up again with your darker greys and blacks.
 Once you have a good range of shadows on your piece of work, it is time to create highlights.
-It may sound a bit strange, but you have to get the darker colours down first before you bring in the lighter ones.
+It may sound a bit strange, but you have to get the darker colors down first before you bring in the lighter ones.

 If you squint your eyes, you can see roughly three shades: light, medium and dark.
 Using a rubber (a soft, kneaded one is best), you can tone down the areas where you want light to come in, which will really make your image come to life.
 Just like you can use white paint for highlights when drawing in ink, the rubber is your friend for charcoal art.
 Combine your charcoal sticks with the pencils to create a mixture of sharp and rough markings.